EstevanTH/GMod-Easy-Addon-Uploader/README.md

 3. Place *Upload.cmd* in *the folder of your addon*.

-4. Run *Upload.cmd* and follow instructions until the window closes automatically.
+4. Run *Upload.cmd* and follow instructions **until the window closes automatically**.

+When you want to update, just run *Upload.cmd* and enter the reason (with only US-ASCII characters).
+Your addon must contain the files *addon.json* and *workshop_id.cmd*.

 If you do not want to place the addon in your *garrysmod\addons* folder then you need to make sure that the *GarrysMod* path is correct by editing *Upload.cmd*.